Shogunoftheitsoffice/KyokaTylerLegal/SVP/SuperVaultProPP.md

-## Privacy Policy for Super Vault Pro (Free)
+## Privacy Policy for Ultra Vault

 **Effective Date:** July 23, 2025

 Your privacy is our top priority.
-Our app, **Super Vault Pro (Free)**, is designed to be a completely private and secure digital vault for your most sensitive information.
+Our app, **Ultra Vault**, is designed to be a completely private and secure digital vault for your most sensitive information.
 This policy outlines our absolute commitment to your privacy and explains how we handle your data—or more accurately, how we **don't**.

 ---